 Day 8 – Winnipeg to Churchill

 Today is the day you head north Churchill is located on the western edge of Hudson Bay.
-A guided tour of town and a visit to the Eskimo Museum gives you a complete introduction northern life and culture.
+A guided tour of town and a visit to the Itsanitaq Museum gives you a complete introduction northern life and culture.
 Overnight in Churchill.

 Days 9 & 10 Encounters with Polar Bears